rust-lang/book/nostarch/chapter03.md

 ```

 The `number` variable will be bound to a value based on the outcome of the `if`
 expression.
-Let’s run this to see what happens:
+Run this code to see what happens:

 ```bash
 $ cargo run